bswinnerton/launchbar-github/README.md

 You'll need to get an access token from GitHub if you'd like to use any of the features that return data directly in LaunchBar.
-To do so, go to https://github.com/settings/tokens/new and create a new token with the `repo` and `user` scopes selected.
+To do so, go to https://github.com/settings/tokens/new and create a new token with the `repo` `user`, `read:discussion` scopes selected.
 Copy the token to your clipboard and invoke the GitHub action and select "Settings".
 From here, choose "Set GitHub access token from clipboard".

 ## Updating